 - More ideas and advice and advice on how to rent your garden as allotments

-First of all you need the space.
-You need to have enough to feel comfortable giving a proportion of it away.
+Firstly, you need to have enough space to feel comfortable giving a proportion of it away.
 You can choose to make as much of your garden as you want into allotments, but before you do, try listing all the things that you use your garden for.
 This will give you an idea of how much space you actually need.

-Once you’ve decided how much to rent out and arranged access, get started with these four easy steps.
+Once you’ve decided how much to charge in rent and arranged access, get started with these four easy steps.

 Mark off a part of the garden that you are happy to rent out and divide it into points.
 Ideally you’ll have a gate or access point close to this part of the garden.

-Make sure that the access point to your garden is relatively secure – a solid gate that locks is a very good idea.
-Make sure you put up all the relevant contact details on the gate, that way your tenants always have a way to contact you, and anyone seeking a plot can enquire and you’ll make some more money!
+Make sure the access point to your garden is relatively secure – a solid gate that locks is a very good idea.
+Make sure you put up all the relevant contact details on the gate.That way your tenants always have a way to contact you, and anyone seeking a plot can enquire and you’ll potential gain more business.

 Let it be known around your area that there are plots up for rent.

-Now just wait for the calls to come in.
+Now just wait for the calls or emails to come in.

-Once you’ve found someone who wants to use your garden, make sure you draw up a basic contract for all the tenants to sign.
+Once you’ve found someone who wants to use your garden, make sure you draw up a basic contract for all potential tenants to sign.

-This doesn’t have to be anything complex; just some straightforward rules stating exactly when the garden can be used, and for what purposes.
+This doesn’t have to be anything complex, just some straightforward rules stating exactly when the garden can be used, and for what purposes.
+Include the amount of rent you’ll charge in the contract, too.

 OK, so it’s not going to make you a fortune; we’re really talking pocket money.
 On average, allotments in Britain cost between £10 and £70 a year, depending where you are in the country.

-Nevertheless, with say three or four plots, you could make from £40-200 a year as well as free fruit and veg, if you’ve negotiated that.
+As a private allotment landlord with three or four plots, you could make a few hundred pounds per year.
+You might also be entitled to free fruit and veg, if you’ve negotiated that with your tenants.

-Another good reason is that it’s a fairly certain source of income.
-Demand is massive and so if you get your offer out there, you’ll probably find that people will be very quick to take it up.
+It’s also a fairly certain source of income.
+Demand is massive, and so if you get your offer out there, you’ll probably find that people will be very quick to take it up.

-Obviously you should be happy to have a fair few people traipsing through your garden on a regular basis, but remember that there’s always a chance you’ll get the occasional gift of some hearty, organic fruit and vegetables in the bargain!
+Obviously you should be happy to have a fair few people traipsing through your garden on a regular basis, but remember that there’s always a chance you’ll get the occasional gift of some hearty, organic fruit and vegetables to make up for it.

 If you liked this article you might also like…